Aniruddha-Deb/SystemSetup/README.md

 	  create a virtual environment, install the dependencies, clone the `gh-pages` branch into the output directory and also run a test make.

+- GIMP
+	- De Facto image editor I use.
+Download, drag and drop

+- pdf2svg
+	- Used for converting LaTeX PDF's to SVG's. do `brew install pdf2svg` and it's good

+- Competitive Programming
+	- Mac uses `clang` instead of `gcc`, so `bits/stdc++.h` cannot be included.
+	  The workaround is to make the `bits` directory in `/usr/local/include` and copy the `stdc++.h` header in `files` to that folder.